SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

     mpirun -np 144 ./nemo.exe : -np 6 ./xios_server.exe
     echo done!

+Ensure that the MPI decomposition values in your namelist, The PBS nodes/ppn directive, and the :command:`mpirun` statement are consistent and account for the total number of processors required (NEMO plus XIOS).
+Note that :kbd:`jasper` gives higher priority to jobs that fully occupy nodes, but it is not necessary to use all of the processors that you request;
+in the :file:`nemo.pbs` example above we request 13 nodes with 12 processors each (156 processors) but run NEMO with an 8x18 MPI decomposition and 6 XIOS servers (144 + 6 = 150 processors).

 Submit the run to the queue manager:

 .. code-block:: bash